HeyItsRiddhi/DSFinalProject/Milestone_1_writeup.md

 ## Project Statement / Central Question

-**Can we use an name-based ethnicity classification model on public voting records to (1) draw conclusions about minority voting behavior and (2) build a model that predicts voter turnout?**
+**Can we use an name-based ethnicity classification model on public voting records to (1) draw conclusions about minority voting behavior and (2) apply this model to voter turnout of minority ethnicities?**

 ### Sub-Questions: